ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 You should determine what is legal, as narrowly as you reasonably can, and reject anything that does not match that definition.
 Using rules that define what is legal, and by implication rejecting everything else, is called *allowlisting* (the rules themselves are an *allowlist*).
 Synonyms are *goodlisting* (the rules are the *goodlist*) and the historically common *whitelisting* (the rules are the *whitelist*).
 In general, do not do the reverse.
 That is, it is normally a mistake to try to identify what is illegal and write code to reject just those cases.
 This generally insecure approach, where you try to list everything that should be rejected, is called *denylisting* (the rules are a *denylist*).
 Synonyms for denylisting are *badlisting* and the historically common *blacklisting* (the rules are then called a *badlist* or  *blacklist*).
 Denylisting typically leads to security vulnerabilities, because if you forget to handle one or more important cases of illegal input, it could be an opportunity for an attacker.
 If you forget to allow a case, you get a bug report and your software fails securely.
 Besides, it is usually much easier to simply identify *what is allowed* and only allow those inputs.
 In a few rare cases you *can* absolutely be certain that you have enumerated all possible bad inputs, in which case denylisting is okay, but those are rare.
 Generally denylisting leads to trouble.

-🔔 Improper input validation is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #3.
+🔔 Improper input validation is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #3 and 2021 CWE Top 25 #4.
 It is also identified as [CWE-20](https://cwe.mitre.org/data/definitions/20.html) (*Improper Input Validation*).

 The good news is that it usually does not take long to add input validation, and that can immediately make your program harder to attack.
 It may be hard to decide on a user-friendly response to invalid input, but it is easier than suffering a successful attack.